You are here

 Why Choose Habitat?

 Many families who come to Habitat are born into poverty, generational chains that are hard to break.
 Some of our families are refugees who are escaping persecution in their home countries, and are hoping for a safer world for their children.
 Some family members are highly educated with advanced academic degrees, but because of language barriers when they come to the U.S., end up working in entry level jobs.
 All come seeking a way to change their life and the lives of their family through hardwork and ownership of a dream.
 Shelter is a basic human need for the development and nurturing of the body and soul.
-We are an organization that is about God’s love in action.

 Why choose Habitat?
 Habitat families are willing to work and earn their zero percent interest mortgage rate.
 They attend budget and homeownership classes twice a week and they volunteer at the build site and at the ReStore, all while maintaining their current jobs.
 The Habitat program seeks to empower the families with dignity, lifted up by a community that cares.
 We invite you to come out to the build site and work alongside our families and get to know their stories, their journeys, and their dreams.